A brief outlook on The Indian textile industry

 The textile industry centered on the mass production of natural silk and final products from silk.

-India is the world’s leading producer of silk and the second largest producer; of the four varieties produced, Mulberry accounts for 88.7 percent, Eri accounts for 8.4 percent, Tasar 3.8, and Muga silk 0.6 percent.
+India is the world’s leading and second largest producer of silk; of the four varieties produced, Mulberry accounts for 88.7 percent, Eri 8.4 percent, Tasar 3.8 percent, and Muga silk 0.6 percent.
 Its contribution to the total world production of silk is about 18 percent.

-The rearing and breeding of silkworms and producing raw silk are known as Sericulture.
-The industry is considered one of the top cottage industries in India.
-Over fifty thousand villagers are into silk production.
-One of the most remarkable aspects of this industry is its labor -intensiveness.
+Sericulture is the rearing and breeding of silkworms and the production of raw silk.
+It is considered one of the top cottage industries in India.
+Over fifty thousand villagers are involved in silk production.
+One of the most remarkable aspects of this industry is its labor-intensiveness.